crystal-lang/crystal-book/docs/tutorials/basics/40_strings.md

 A [string](https://en.wikipedia.org/wiki/String_(computer_science)) is a sequence of [Unicode](https://en.wikipedia.org/wiki/Unicode) characters encoded in [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
 A string is [immutable](https://en.wikipedia.org/wiki/Immutable_object):
-If you apply a modification to a string, you get a new string with the modified content.
+If you apply a modification to a string, you actually get a new string with the modified content.
 The original string stays the same.

 Strings are written as literals typically enclosed in double-quote characters (`"`).